cajhin/capsicain/README.md

 NOTE: v1..12 was created in capsicain_interception repo.
 This was a non-VS project, now obsolete except for the history.

 Why the name?
 This tool defines a lot of CapsLock Hotkeys.
 'Capsaicin' is the chemical stuff that makes chilis hot, capsicain just has a better flow to it...

+## About Interception
+This is a signed low-level driver ("keyboard driver upper filter"), another project on github.
+It must be installed for capsicain to work.
+It also provides a DLL to interface with the driver (you could access it directly but then maybe every bug kills the keyboard driver stack).
+The driver does nothing (just forwards all key events from the keyboard driver to the next higher driver) unless a client wants to hook into all keyboard events.
+The DLL is free and open source, the driver is free but closed source, sources available for $1000 (the guy wants to make some money from commercial projects).

+But but rootkit keylogger exposing all my sekrits?
+True that.
+I don't know the source, I don't know the guy, but I sniffed around a bit and decided to trust him.
+Well, everytime you run a binary with admin priviledges, it can do all this and more.